myJSStack/js-pocket-reference/chapter3-expressions/readme.md

 - Initializers (for arrays, and objects are called literals)

 ### Property Access
-`expression . identifier` `expression [ expression ]`
+1. Dot access `expression . identifier`
+2. Bracket access `expression [ expression ]`

-- Well which one? :confused:
+#### Well which one to use? :confused:
-dot is simplere and easier, [] is harder!
-BUT If the property name is a reserved word or includes spaces or punctuation characters, or when it is a number (for arrays), you must use the square bracket notation.
-Square brackets are also used when the property name is not static but is itself the result of a computation.
+- Dot is simpler and easier to use, bracket is harder!
+- If the property name is a reserved word or includes spaces or punctuation characters, or when it is a number (for arrays), you must use the square bracket notation.
+- Square brackets are also used when the property name is not static but is itself the result of a computation.

 ### Function expresion vs. function declaration
 What is a Function Declaration?